conflabs/OpenTHCLabResultModel/README.md

 * **total**: the combination of several analytes (_e.g. "total thc"_)
 * **derivation**: a derived value (_e.g. "active thc"_)

-## Metric "Reference" is_rnd
+## Metric "Reference" reference_scope

-Within the reference object in the metric, we've added an `is_rnd` key.
+Within the reference object in the metric, we've added a `reference_scope` key.
 This key is a flexible way for laboratories to indicate that a measure may be reported, but it may not meet a regulatory or certification standard.
 For example, this may be helpful for labs distinguishing analytes for which they are ISO certified vs those for which they are working on validation.

 ## action_limit vs. status